Image credit & copyright: CNES/ESA/Arianespace.

 Geostationary Earth Orbit (GEO): 1,440 kg.
 (3,170 lb.)

-Payload Fairing: Soyuz’s payload fairing is a two-shell protective enclosure 11.4 m (37 f.
+Soyuz ST Payload Fairing: Soyuz’s ST payload fairing (used by Arianespace) is a two-shell protective enclosure 11.4 m (37 f.
 5 in.) in length, 4.11 m (13 f.
 6 in.) in diameter and protects the spacecraft during launch and the turbulence of ascent before being jettisoned.

 Fregat Upper Stage (3rd stage): The Fregat upper stage is 1.5 m (4 ft.
 11 in.) in length with a diameter of 3.35 m (11 ft.).
 Its single S5.92 engine uses nitrogen tetroxide (N2O4) for fuel and unsymmetrical dimethylhydrazine (UDMH) as an oxidizer, delivering 19.85 kN (4,600 lb.) of thrust and a burn time of 1,100 seconds and can be restarted 20 times in flight.